SAMHSA Trauma Resilient Community Project

 The TRC Initiative is a city-wide program, funded by SAMHSA, and managed by the Office for Safe and Healthy Neighborhoods, that seeks to promote resilience and equity for Louisville’s youth and families disproportionately affected by trauma, race-based trauma, systemic inequities, violence, and civil unrest.

-Implementation partners include the University of Louisville’s Kent School of Social Work, Centerstone Kentucky, University of Pittsburgh School of Medicine, the Center for Trauma Resilient Communities, and the Treatment and Services Adaptation Center for Resilience.
+Our partners include the University of Louisville’s Kent School of Social Work, Seven Counties Services, University of Pittsburgh School of Medicine, the Center for Trauma Resilient Communities (CTRC), and Spalding University’s Center for Behavioral Health.

 We are offering free Youth Mental Health First Aid Trainings in the next coming months through TRC.
 Certifications will be provided upon completion of the full training.
 Click here for details and registration links.